thomasyang18/CS6120-Cornell-Compilers/week3/README.md

 # LVN Algorithm

+(The LVN attempts in optimize.py were a disaster.
+Don't approach them lol).
+The actual one is in lvn.py

 O(n^2):

 First, make a bunch of passes through the algorithm, such that the first "layer" of a variable becomes "var0", the second layer becomes "var1", etc. Basically, rename to SSA form.
 A layer is defined as how many previous assignments to that variable came before it.